hexters/react-native-bluetooth-escpos-printer/README.md

             |LEVEL_Q| "Q"|
             |LEVEL_H| "H"|
         * width
-            the qrcode size (width X width),since the qrcode are squre normally, so we just config the width.
+            the qrcode size (width X width),since the qrcode are square normally, so we just config the width.

         * rotation
-            rationtion. the same as text object.
+            rotation. the same as text object.

 ##### barcode #####
-    the collection of barcode to print, contains foloowing fields as configuration
+    the collection of barcode to print, contains following fields as configuration
       * x
         the print start position of x,
       * y